 Students will be permitted to makeup class work and assignments missed due to excused absences caused by (1) authorized participation in official College functions, (2) personal illness, (3) an illness or a death in the immediate family, or (4) the observance of a religious holy day.
-It is the student's responsibility to provide the proper documentation for an excused absence within three days of the work missed.
+It is the student's responsibility to provide the proper documentation for an excused absence by the next class period.
+Proper documentation for illness must include a doctor's note.